kssh18/Git-practise/README.md

     - `git branch` this will display all the branches that appear next to currently active branch.

     - `git branch [branch-name]` used to create a new branch at the current commit.

+    - `git checkout` switch to another branch and check it out into your working directory